 Located next to the 7-Eleven convenience store and the Nippon Travel Agency, it is a small window that’s easily missed, so keep an eye out.
 Open between 10 am and 7 pm, the drop-off and collection times are a little more limited compared to lockers.
 Still better than carrying that case around the streets all day, though.
 If you miss the closing time, you will be charged a second day of storage, so don’t be late!

-If you’re keen to have your luggage sent on without you, then you’re best heading straight to the Tourist Service Center on the 3rd floor of Osaka Station.
-Using Sagawa Delivery, your bags can be sent to hotels in Osaka or to Kansai International Airport.
+If you’re keen to have your luggage sent on without you, then you’re best either arranging this online through a baggage porting service, or heading straight to the Tourist Service Center on the 3rd floor of Osaka Station.
+From there, using Sagawa Delivery, your bags can be sent to hotels in Osaka or to Kansai International Airport.
 Prices vary depending on your hotel, but it’s usually pretty reasonable.
 The baggage room on the 1st floor reportedly also offers delivery.
 However, the 3rd floor is likely to be more helpful as it’s a tourist-info desk as well.

 2. Storing your luggage at the Umeda stations